VinceEmond/VinceEmond/README.md

 <h1 align="center">Hi 👋, I'm Vince</h1>
 <h3 align="center">A full-stack web developer</h3>

 Transitioning from 10 years in photography and video, I’m a curious mix of pure logic blended with a creative flair.
-I get most excited about simple and resuable code.
+I get most excited about simplicity, clarity and resuability.
 Quality over quantity, always.

 - 🌱  I’m currently learning: **Typescript** and **Next.js**